-Power Supply
+• Power Supply

 Be careful!
 Always ensure that the computer is disconnected from the power supply when working on the motherboard and its components.
+(The red power on LED lights when there is power reaching the motherboard.)

-Static Electricity
+• Static Electricity

 Static electricity may cause damage to the delicate integrated circuit chips on your motherboard.
 Before handling the motherboard outside of its protective packaging, ensure that there is no static electrical charge in your body.
 A static discharge sufficiently strong enough to damage computer components is not perceptible by a human.
 To avoid this risk, please observe these simple precautions while handling the motherboard and other computer components: